When you want to take a break from Facebook, you have options. You can decide to not go on Facebook for awhile, or you can deactivate your account.

 During the height of the political posts, I had another friend declare he was signing off for good.

-He was appalled at the political opinions people were posting.
+He was appalled at the political opinions on Facebook.
 He found himself thinking differently about some very good friends.
-While much of this would never have come up in real, reach-out-and-touch-you-life, some people went pretty crazy on Facebook.
+While much of this would never have come up in real, reach-out-and-touch-you-life, some posted wildly on Facebook.
 He’d had enough.

-He didn’t just put Facebook account on hold.
+He didn’t just put Facebook account on temporary hold.
 He completely deactivated it.

 Taking a break from Facebook and social media